 Far from being exceptional, polysemy is prevalent in language.
-To demonstrate, here is the top headline from the New York Times on the day of writing this passage (November 24, 2020): “After Weeks of Delay, Process Starts for a New White House Team”.
-All of the words in this headline can be said to exhibit polysemy.
+To demonstrate, here is the top headline from the New York Times on the day of writing this passage (24 November 2020): ‘After Weeks of Delay, Process Starts for a New White House Team’.
+All the words in this headline can be said to exhibit polysemy.
 After can refer to following something in space (run after a toddler playing in the street), in time (run after eating), or in the domain of purpose (run after fame and fortune).
-A week can be any seven-day cycle, a specific cycle beginning and ending on certain days (and differing depending upon culture), or the work week Monday to Friday as opposed to the weekend.
-Dictionaries list over a dozen meanings each for of and for, which we will not reiterate here.
+A week can be any seven-day cycle, a specific cycle that begins and ends on certain days (which differ across cultures), or the work week Monday to Friday, as opposed to the weekend.
+Dictionaries list more than a dozen meanings for of, and another for for; I will not reiterate them here.
 Delay, process, and start can all be interpreted as either nouns or verbs, and as verbs can be either transitive or intransitive (and delay can be an adjective).
 The changes in word class for delay, process, and start via conversion might be interpreted as producing either homonymy or polysemy.
-The indefinite article a can mean ‘one’ (I found a penny), or ‘same’ (birds of a feather), or ‘any’ (a person in need should receive help).
-New can refer to existence (a new baby), familiarity (visiting new places), or difference (I want a new boss), among other things.
-White can refer to the color of objects (white snow), race (white skin), heat (white hot), innocence (white lie), or monotonousness (white noise).
-A house can shelter human residents, pets, government officials, publishers, and many more, and can be a part of the zodiac and be a verb as well.
-In this context, the White House metonymically refers to the US president.
+The indefinite article a can mean ‘one’ (I found a penny), ‘same’ (birds of a feather) or ‘any’ (a person in need should receive help).
+New can refer to existence (a new baby), familiarity (visiting new places), or difference (I want a new boss) – among other things.
+White can refer to the colour of objects (white snow), race (white skin), heat (white hot), innocence (white lie), or monotonousness (white noise).
+A house can shelter human residents, pets, government officials, publishers and many more, and can be a part of the zodiac and a verb as well.
+In this context, White House metonymically refers to the US president.
 There are many kinds of teams, both human and animal, and the word can be a noun, a verb, or an adjective.
 Similar polysemy can be found for most lexical stems and function morphemes in any language.
-Langacker (2008: 37) states: “A lexical item used with any frequency is almost invariably polysemous”.
+Langacker (2008, 37) states: ‘A lexical item used with any frequency is almost invariably polysemous.’

 One could push the quest for polysemy even further by remarking that, in a sense, every time a linguistic form is used, it has a slightly different meaning because it is used in a different context.
-That would go too far, obscuring significant differences by a flood of trivial variation.
-However, recognizing this extreme highlights the fact that there is no clear line between inherent as opposed to contextual variability in meaning.
+That would go too far, obscuring significant differences under a flood of trivial variation.
+However, recognizing this extreme scenario highlights the fact that there is no clear demarcation between inherent and contextual variability in meaning.
 Polysemy and context are in a continuous dynamic relationship (Tuggy 1993).